 For providing better long-term support and communication, OpenSwoole Group has investigated the two most common versioning schemes—SemVer (semantic versioning) and CalVer (calendar versioning).
-OpenSwoole will use a kink of CalVer and respect SemVer.
+OpenSwoole will use a kind of CalVer and respect SemVer.

 The rules of strict SemVer: